 An exothermic reaction is one for which $\Delta_r H$ is negative, and an endothermic reaction is one for which $\Delta_r H$ is positive.
 Thus in a reaction at constant temperature and pressure with expansion work only, heat is transferred out of the system during an exothermic process and into the system during an endothermic process.
-If the process takes place at constant pressure in a system with thermally-insulated walls, the temperature increases during an exothermic process and decreases during an endothermic process.
+If the process takes place at constant pressure in a system with thermally-insulated walls, the temperature increases during an exothermic process.